poparide/takehome-frontend/README.md

 - **Design:** Is your solution maintainable and scalable?
 Have you considered future changes?
 - **Code Quality:** Is your code clean, modular, and well-structured?
+- **Reusability:** Have you built components that can be easily reused in the future?
+- **Adherence to Design:** Does your implementation closely match the provided Figma design?
+If there are any deviations, have you documented the reasons in [`NOTES.md`](./NOTES.md)?
 - **Documentation:** Have you provided context around your decisions and assumptions?
 Use [`NOTES.md`](./NOTES.md) to document any relevant details.

 Your code will be tested on both iOS and Android simulators.